BadIdeaFactory/biffud-ios-virus/README.md

 # BIFFUD iOS Virus

-This very appropriately named project is a generic iOS wrapper (bacteriphage) capable of injecting HTML (RNA) into your iOS device (host cell).
+This very appropriately named project is a generic iOS wrapper (bacteriophage) capable of injecting HTML (RNA) into your iOS device (host cell).

 Here is an architecture diagram.